 Common Types of Changes

 Some of these observations have to do with orthographic rules introduced in 1933, which aimed to Russify the Ukrainian language.
-The table below (from Iryna Farion’s Мовна Норма) outlines precisely some of these changes and when they were introduced to the official Ukrainian orthography that was adopted several years earlier.
-The standardized Ukrainian 1929 orthography (the right-hand column), also known as Skrypnykivka, was continued to be used by Ukrainians in Galicia and the diaspora after the 1933 orthographic reforms, but since Galicia fell under the Soviet Union after WWII, it too had to conform to the official orthographies.
+The table below (from Iryna Farion’s Мовна Норма) outlines precisely some of these changes to the official Ukrainian orthography that was adopted several years earlier.
+The standardized Ukrainian 1929 orthography (the right-hand column), also known as Skrypnykivka, was continued to be used by Ukrainians in Galicia and the diaspora even after the 1933 orthographic reforms, but once Galicia fell under the Soviet Union after WWII, it too had to conform to the official orthographies.
 Thus only the diaspora has followed the Skrypnykivka rules, to a certain extent, until today.

 The history of the usage of the letter “ф” in Ukrainian is quite interesting and quite complicated as well.
 According to Wikipedia, in Slavic languages the letter is used primarily in words of foreign origin (Greek, Latin, Germanic).

-Thus I am assuming originally in Ukrainian you have:
+Thus I am assuming the original Ukrainian words were: